SCIFIHISTORY.NET

 To the film's credit, Gray Matter enjoyed a wee bit of attention from a screening on the film festival circuit.

-A star is born!
 On this day in 2019 (in France), the good people in attendance of the Cannes Film Festival were treated to the silver screen debut of Bacurau.
-Written and directed by the team of Juliano Dornelles and Kleber Mendonça Filho, the SciFi/Fantasy starred Bárbara Colen, Thomas Aquino, and Silvero Pereira.
+Written and directed by the team of Juliano Dornelles and Kleber Mendonça Filho, the SciFi/Fantasy starred Bárbara Colen, Thomas Aquino, Silvero Pereira, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "After the death of her grandmother, Teresa comes home to her matriarchal village in a near-future Brazil to find a succession of sinister events that mobilizes all of its residents."